thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # (Optional, default none) Add a link to your Privacy Policy page to the site footer.
   # It can be either a remote url or a local file path relative to your content directory.
   geekdocPrivacyPolicy: "/privacy"

+  # (Optional, default none) Add custom HTML code to the site footer.
+  geekdocFooterHTML: '<a href="https://example.com">Example Link</a>'

   # (Optional, default true) Add an anchor link to headlines.
   geekdocAnchor: true